Over 22 million people are in urgent need

 With the ongoing conflict in Yemen thousands of lives have been lost and millions left in turmoil in a country on the brink of famine.
 With recent attacks on ports disrupting the distribution of aid, further displacement is expected along the western coast and the crisis is intensifying.

 Families and communities have been torn apart and left without even the most basic of living essentials:

 - Around two million people are displaced and living in dire conditions

 - Approximately 18 million people have been left food insecure

-The World Health Organisation and UNICEF have now classed the crisis in Yemen as the worst cholera outbreak in the world.
-In just two months, cholera has spread to almost every governorate of Yemen.
+- In 2017, the World Health Organisation and UNICEF classed the Cholera crisis in Yemen as the worst outbreak ever recorded

-Islamic Relief is on the ground in 18 of the country’s 22 governorates, and we’ve launched an emergency appeal to save lives.
-For just £78 you can provide food and water to a family for one month.
+Islamic Relief is on the ground in 18 of the country’s 22 governorates, providing medicines to treat cholera and urgent food aid.

 Many families are without basic services.
 Hospitals and schools have been damaged, and water is in very short supply.

 We have an ongoing emergency appeal to save lives.
-Islamic Relief is distributing food across a wide area in partnership with the UN’s World Food Programme.
-We have provided food to more than 2.5 million people.
+Islamic Relief is distributing food across a wide area and has provided food to more than 2.5 million people.
 We’ve also equipped 21 hospitals and clinics across the country to support doctors and nurses working to treat wounded, sick and malnourished people.
 We have also been working to support children through child protection and psycho-social support activities.

-£78 can provide food and water to a family for one month
+For just £78 you could provide food and water to a family for one month.